roborracle/case-changer/RAILWAY_DEPLOYMENT_CHECKLIST.md

-# Railway Deployment Checklist for Case Changer Pro
+# Railway Deployment Checklist for Case Changer Pro - Post Architectural Rebuild

+This document outlines the deployment procedures and verification steps for the rebuilt Case Changer Pro application, which now runs on a stateless, server-rendered PHP architecture with its original UI restored.

 ## Pre-Deployment Verification